Outlaw Run reviews

 This Rocky Mountain Construction Company wooden roller coaster with a steel "Topper" track debuted in March 2013.
 It features the world's steepest drop for a wooden coaster, an 81-degree initial drop of 162 feet.
 The coaster tops out at 68 mph, making it the second-fastest wooden coaster in the world.
 And it is the only wooden-framed coaster to feature an inversion -- a double barrel roll.

 What a blast!
 There's nowhere to catch your breath on this thing.
 It provides constant twists and turns and airtime.
 It may not be the tallest, fastest or longest coaster, but it's definitely one of the best.
 It's hard to think of this as a wood coaster, because it's as smooth as a steel.
 The barrel roll at the end is really cool - it's slightly uphill, so it slows down as you go through it and makes you feel like you're falling out of your seat.
 Replaces The Voyage as my favorite wooden coaster, and is my #3 coaster overall.
-Love this ride! - Roger S
+LOVE this ride!
+My only complaint - the loading times were often tediously slooooow. - Roger S

 Wow!
 There is airtime around every turn on this coaster.
 It speeds through every element until the final barrel roll where it slows down and threatens to dump you out of your seat.
 I give it a 10 and it's my 2nd favorite coaster after Maverick. - Will Gibson